twostraws/Inferno/README.md

 ### Sinebow

-A `colorEffect()` shader that generates generates multiple twisting and turning lines that cycle through colors.
+A `colorEffect()` shader generates multiple twisting and turning lines that cycle through colors.

 **Parameters:**

-- `size`: The size of the whole image, in user-space.
+- `size`: The size of the whole image in user-space.
-- `time`: The number of elapsed seconds since the shader was created.
+- `time`: The number of seconds elapsed since the shader was created.

 Example code: